 เนื่องจากตอนนี้ชมพู่ศึกษาอยู่ในปี 3 ปีสุดท้ายของการศึกษาระดับปริญญาตรีในมหาวิทยาลัย East Anglia ชมพู่อยากจะให้นักศึกษาคนอื่นๆ ได้รับประสบการณ์ที่ดีแบบที่ชมพู่ได้รับจากการศึกษาที่นี้ ชมพู่เลยตัดสินใจสมัครเข้าการเลือกตั้งตำแหน่งผู้นำต่างๆในมหาลัย และตอนนี้ชมพู่ก็ได้ตำแหน่งมากมาย ไม่ว่าจะเป็น รองประธานสมาคมเอเชียตะวันออกเฉียงใต้, Equality & Diversity Officer ของสมาคมมาเลเชีย และ ตำแหน่ง Ambassador ของนักเรียนไทยในมหาวิทยาลัย นอกจากนี้ชมพู่ก็ได้เข้าทีม Cheerleading show squad ของมหาวิทยาลัย ประสบการณ์ทั้งหมดนี้ทำให้ดิฉันได้พัฒนาตัวเองและเป็นผู้ใหญ่ขึ้นทุกๆวัน ยิ่งศึกษาอยู่ที่มหาวิทยาลัยนี้ชมพู่ยิ่งรู้สึกว่าการตัดสินในมาเรียนที่มหาลัยนี้เป็นการตัดสิ้นในที่ถูกต้องที่สุดแล้ว

-Meet Ms Carolyn Leong, South East Asia Office Manager, at the following events:
+Meet Ms Carolyn Leong, our Regional Office Manager, in your country at one of the following events:

 |Date and time||